Coronavirus Resources at the Department of Transportation

-- Travel restrictions developed through whole-of-government coordination have been a remarkably effective ‘first layer’ of health screening of overseas travelers before they return home.
+- Guidance for travelers developed through whole-of-government coordination has been a remarkably effective as a ‘first layer’ of health screening of overseas travelers before they return home.
 These travel requirements delayed the arrival of the virus to the United States, giving the nation precious time to prepare further measures, and plan for mitigation.
 Read more about the travel precautions upon arrival to the United States on the CDC website.

 - DOT’s Office of Drug and Alcohol Policy and Compliance (ODAPC) provided clarity to DOT-regulated employers, employees, and service agents on conducting DOT drug-and-alcohol testing given concerns about the Coronavirus Disease 2019 (COVID-19).

 - OST Office of Civil Rights Provided guidance: DBE and ACDBE Certification Procedures During COVID-19 Pandemic